 Spiral grooves of equal measurement or shapes made on a round cylindrical article or pipe are known as threads.
 In other words, spiral grooves of equal pitch and equal depth made on the parallel round cylindrical surface or conical round surface are called threads.

 For example, if we take a round stick and wind a piece of wire in angular indication, the wires twist would move ahead on the round stick.
 The path on which the wire moves ahead is called Helix.
-Like this helix, the thread is inclined in an angle on a round surface.
+Like this helix, the thread is inclined at an angle on a round surface.
 Threads may be internal or external.

 As already mentioned above, the shape or size of threads depends upon their utility.
 Thread cutting tools are also made accordingly.
 According to their shapes.